epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/solution-migration/legacy-logging/java/README.md

-**Refactor logging implementations from older frameworks to SLF4J test**
+**Migrate the logging implementations to SLF4J test**

 *Test Description*
-A developer is trying to refactor a class using SLF4J instead of the older Java logging framework
+A developer is trying to refactor a class to use SLF4J instead of the older Java logging framework

 *Act*